gracehoppercenter/ghcictwebsite/docs/sections/itd210/projects/02_game.md

 You should NOT use generative AI tools to write your code for this game.
 It's obviously hard for me to prove whether or not you violate this rule, but:
-- Your github commit log should make it clear that you've developed your code in stages
+- Your github commit log should make it clear that you've done your work in steps
 - I reserve the right to ask you to explain how your code works, and to refuse to accept code that you can't explain

 If you're eager to use generative AI for a project, just wait!
-I have some ideas for our final project =)
+I have some ideas for our final project.

 ### Need Inspiration?
 - **List of Game Genres:** [iD Tech Game Genres](https://www.idtech.com/blog/different-types-of-video-game-genres)